ImplFerris/pico-pico/src/blinky/rp-hal.md

 ## The main code

 Here is the complete code.
-Don’t worry if you don’t fully understand it yet.
+Don't worry if you don't fully understand it yet.
 On the following pages, we'll dive into each concept in detail.
 We'll start by taking action, then explore how it works and the ideas behind it.

 ```rust
 //! # PWM Blink Example